flutter/website/flutter-for-ios.md

 updated, so it can update the UI.

-The important difference between stateless and stateful widgets is that `StatefulWidget`s have a `State` object which stores state data and carries it over across tree rebuilds, so it's not lost.
+The important difference between stateless and stateful widgets is that `StatefulWidget`s have a `State` object that stores state data and carries it over across tree rebuilds, so it's not lost.

 If you are in doubt, remember this rule: if a widget changes outside of